 Adding to the challenge…once your new developers find and fix a problem there is no telling whether they’ve fixed everything.
 So providing estimates to fix someone else’s software can be a blind shot in the dark, and a gamble other developers may not want to take.

-As I noted above, the fact that your current dev team can’t fix the problem is an indicator that we might be dealing with a problem that is larger than it seems.
+As I noted above, the fact that your current developers can’t fix the problem is a strong indicator that we might be dealing with a problem that is larger than it seems.

 5. Finding a Developer Who Wants to Fix Your Software May be Difficult